Introduction

 code file is viewed at GitHub.

-InwebClassic is a more traditional LP notation, and is something of a
+InwebClassic is a more traditional LP notation, in that paragraph and code

 CWEB is a partial compatibility mode with Knuth's CWEB tool.
 It is able to

-tangle, and to weave, at least some of his programs of the last forty years,
+tangle, and to weave to HTML, at least some of his programs of the last

 WEB is an even more partial compatibility mode for Knuth's early WEB tool.